 Step 2 of 5 - Select the drives:

-Click on the drives you want to add into the Datastore.
+Select the drives you want to add into the Datastore.

-Step 5 - Finalise the datastore creation:
+Step 5 - Finalizing the Datastore implementation:

 Assign a Name and a Description to the new Datastore that has been created.
 This information will be displayed in the Datastore list and will be used to identify the storage group when assigning to a resource group.
 Select "Finish" in order to create the Datastore.

 If the system has been properly configured,the Datastores menu option should look like the following example: